 When designing an employee training plan, it’s important to leverage technology and all the benefits it brings.
 Corporate culture, and corporate training, is often perceived as dry, dull, boring and sometimes, completely out of sync with recent technological advances.
 When thinking of effective ways to train employees, it’s important to think of what the modern employee ‘looks’ like and focus on building a training plan as well as an employee training plan template that work for the mobile, deskless employee.
-This is where mobile learning comes in: it’s a training platform that allows employers to reach their employees easily and where employees can complete corporate training courses no matter where they are, on their own time.
+This is where mobile learning experience comes in: it’s a training platform that allows employers to reach their employees easily and where employees can complete online courses no matter where they are, on their own time.
 Mobile learning has grown exponentially in recent years, coinciding not just with the rise of smartphones and handheld devices, but also the level of dependency individuals place on the technology.
 According to Marketing Land, 65 per cent of all digital media is viewed on smartphones.
 And according to DScout, the average person spends nearly three hours on their smartphone each day, touching the screen more than 2,600 times and glancing at it roughly 221 times.

 Here are some things to keep in mind when designing an employee training plan.